jeffcollier05/stock-options-social/README.md

    - Build a network of like-minded traders to enhance collaboration.

 4. **Notifications:**
-   - Receive notifications for new comments and friend requests.
+   - Receive notifications for events like new comments and friend requests.
    - Stay informed about interactions and activities related to your account.

 5. **Authentication:**